jagenjo/rendeer.js/guides/README.md

 renderer.loadShaders( atlas_url );
 ```

-This function will fetch for the virtual file called 'shaders' and for every line the first word is the name of the shader, the second the name of the vertex shader and the thirth is the name of the fragment shader.
+This function will load the file in the url, and parse it to create a virtual files object, then fetch for the virtual file called 'shaders' and for every line it will compile a shader, where the first word is the name of the shader, the second the name of the vertex shader and the thirth is the name of the fragment shader.

-It also allows to pass a fourth parameter with some given macros in this format: {"USE_ALPHA":""}
+It also allows to pass a fourth parameter per shader with some given macros in this format: {"USE_ALPHA":""}

+This way it is very easy to develop shaders.
+You can call the function again to reload shaders during runtime without problem.

 ### The input